ottotuhkunen/virtual-lara-airspace-data/README.md

 After submitting and Approved Pull Request:
 - Navigate to [lara-backend.lusep.fi/topsky/xxxx.txt](https://lara-backend.lusep.fi/topsky/lara.txt) (replace xxxx with your FIR code)
     - The file shows all **currently ongoing** reservations.
 By default it includes a dummy reservation `VLARA:350101:350101:0:1000:1001:0:100:VLARA:`.
 This makes sure that TopSky is able to read the file at all times even when no reservations are present.
-    - This is the URL that shall be used for TopSky REMOTE functionality
+  - Navigate to plugins/ `TopSkySettings.txt`
-    - Paste `https://lara-backend.lusep.fi/topsky/xxxx.txt` to the TopSky settings file
+  - Paste the URL by adding a new line: HTTP_Areas_Remote_URL=https://lara-backend.lusep.fi/topsky/xxxx.txt

 ---

 ## ❓ Questions and manuals